andrespereyra-it/frontend-telefonica/README.md

+# Telefonica Frontend Course
+Telefonica foundation FRONT-END course.

-# telef-nica-modulo2
+# Coding
-Curso Fundación Telefónica FRONT-END - Módulo 2

-Se utilizó para la creación de este sitio HTML, CSS, Bootstrap y JavaScript.
+In this repository I worked with HTML, CSS, Bootstrap and JavaScript.